IrwenXYZ/CSA-WSSS-GSX-Profile/README.md

 - Proper bay sizes
 - Parking positions
 - VDGS
+- Custom stop positions (for A320 family, A330, B787, B747)

 Not all pushback procedures might be true to life.
 If you have any reference for procedures that can be improved to be more real to life, please open an issue on Github (https://github.com/IrwenXYZ/CSA-WSSS-GSX-Profile/issues)!

-Gates with Left & Right variants (e.g. D40L, D40R) will not be customised as they are not being used in VATSIM.
+Gates with Left & Right variants (e.g. D40L, D40R) will not be customised for now.

 ## Flying in or out of WSSS?
 Take note of the following!
 WSSS Charts (https://drive.google.com/drive/folders/1uRYButM_A5nqOUlmm0kG5A0sKPhCam1E)